Korean reunification: Opponents

 Opponents of the Sunshine Policy argue that dialogue and trade with North Korea did nothing to improve prospects for peaceful reunification, despite the transfer of large funds to the North Korean government by President Kim Dae-jung, but allowed the North Korean government to retain its hold on power.
 Others believe that South Korea should remain prepared for the event of a North Korean attack.
-Hardliners also argue that the continued and maximized isolation of the North will lead to the country's collapse after which the territory could be absorbed by force into the Republic of Korea.
+Hardliners also argue that the continued and maximized isolation of the North will lead to the country's collapse after which the territory could be absorbed by force into South Korea.

 In November 2000, outgoing US President Bill Clinton wanted to visit Pyongyang.
-However, the intended visit never happened because the controversy surrounding the results of the 2000 US presidential election.
-Around April or May 2001, Kim Dae-jung was expecting to welcome Kim Jong-il to Seoul.
-Returning from his meeting in Washington D.C. with newly elected President Bush, Kim Dae-jung described his meeting as embarrassing while privately cursing President Bush and his hardliner approach.
+However, the intended visit never happened because of the controversy surrounding the results of the 2000 US presidential election.
+Around April or May 2001, Kim Dae-jung was expecting to welcome Kim Jong Il to Seoul.
+Returning from his meeting in Washington D.C., with newly elected President Bush, Kim Dae-jung described his meeting as embarrassing while privately cursing President Bush and his hardliner approach.
 This meeting negated any chance of a North Korean visit to South Korea.
-After the Bush administration labeling North Korea as being part of the "axis of evil", North Korea renounced the nonproliferation treaty, kicked out UN inspectors, and restarted its nuclear program.
-In early 2005, the North Korean government confirmed that the country had successfully become a nuclear armed state.
+After the Bush administration labeled North Korea as part of the "axis of evil", North Korea renounced the nonproliferation treaty, kicked out UN inspectors, and restarted its nuclear program.
+In early 2005, the North Korean government confirmed that the country had successfully become a nuclear armed state, with its first nuclear test conducted in October 2006.

-The Three Charters for National Reunification
+The Three Charters for National Reunification, 1997

-In North Korea, the Three Charters for National Reunification serve as the sole guidelines for reunification.
-It contains the Three Principles for National Reunification, Ten Point Programme for Reunification of the Country and the plan of founding the Democratic Confederal Republic of Koryo.
-They were formulated by North Korean leader Kim Jong-il into the Three Charters for National Reunification in his public work "Let Us Carry Out the Great Comrade’s Instructions for National Reunification”, in 1997.
+In North Korea, the Three Charters for National Reunification have served as the sole guidelines for reunification.
+They contain the Three Principles for National Reunification, Ten Point Programme for Reunification of the Country and the plan of founding the Democratic Confederal Republic of Koryo.
+They were formulated by North Korean leader Kim Jong Il into the Three Charters for National Reunification in his public work "Let Us Carry Out the Great Comrade's Instructions for National Reunification", in 1997.

 Three Principles for National Reunification

-North Korean President Kim Il-sung proposed the Three Principles of National Reunification in 1972 as the central force that should drive reunification.
+North Korean President Kim Il Sung proposed the Three Principles of National Reunification in 1972 as the central force that should drive reunification.
 They are as follows: